 Hammock time on Fiji.

 While riding and backpacking around SE Asia, I got to visit a number of beautiful islands.
-With Philippines' 7,000+ and Indonesia's 17,000+ islands one could spend a lifetime exploring these islands and still not scratch the surface.
+With Philippines' 7,000+ and Indonesia's 17,000+ islands one could spend a lifetime exploring these islands and still not even scratch the surface.
 Add an amazing mixture of cultures, cuisines and religions to the picture and it can easily be the most interesting part of the world to explore.

 Koh Phi-Phi in southern Thailand - paradise on earth, but destroyed by the mass tourism.